 13. The pace of construction was extremely fast

-Regardless of the fact that the laborers were paid little for the massive work they put in, they moved forward a record speed as the skyscraper was rising at 1.5 stories a week.
+Even though the laborers were paid little for the massive work they put in, they moved forward at a record speed as the skyscraper was rising at 1.5 stories a week.

 One of the most fascinating facts about the Woolworth Building is that the steelworkers managed to assemble 1,153 tons (that’s 1.153 million kilos!) of steel in six consecutive eight-hour days.